About

 She wrote, directed, and produced Unwell Woman (2024), a gothic horror dealing with the monstrous legacy of hysteria, and has won awards for her one-woman-show shorts.

-She has directed independent music videos, and made documentaries about women’s health for the Headspace app (she’s also written Sleepcasts—bedtime stories for grown-ups—for the app’s US, UK, and German markets).
+She has directed music videos and made documentaries about women’s wellbeing in partnership with Headspace Health (she’s also written Sleepcasts for Headspace’s US, UK, and German audiences).

 Television